ELECT BRANDON CRUZE TO COCHRANE TOWN COUNCIL

 Another avenue Id like to explore is an increased MHT (Municipal Hotel tax) of up to 16% combined total.
 Currently the combined tax is 12%.
 Communities all over Canada are either already doing this, or, are starting to do this.
 Its additional revenue, that we as a community would benefit from.
 When tourists stay in our Hotels, the money stays here.
 The money from our own increased MHT would greatly increase our municipal income for anything that we want to put it towards.
 Another 4% revenue is needed, and I would like to see Council get onboard with this initiative.
 As of right now, there is 5% charged for GST, 4% Tourism fee that goes back to the Provincial Government, and 3% DMF (destination marketing fee), which is optional for hotels to charge.
 I think we need to add 4% to meet other areas, and make the DMF mandatory.
 My research shows that other areas charge mandatory fees up to $30.00 a night.
 Increasing our revenue on hotel stays is a great way to add to our revenue, with no investment, while also sending the mandatory portion, over to an organization like Cochrane Tourism as an example, who will help promote the Town of Cochrane, and all we have to offer.

-Moving on, I would also like to review old bylaws, such as recreational use travel trailer storage, and the viability of allowing units that do not impede on, or surpass a driveway line, allowing you to save your money in storage fees.
-Trailers are allowed to be parked on driveways for the majority of the year, and really, what's a few more months?
+Moving on, I would also like to review old bylaws, such as recreational use travel trailer storage, and the viability of allowing units that do not impede on, or surpass a driveway line, to stay on a driveway year round, which allows you to save your money in storage fees.
+Currently, property owners keep their cargo trailers on their driveways that they use for work.
+So is a smaller sized travel trailer so bad?
+I don't think so.
+Trailers are currently allowed to be parked on driveways for the majority of the year, and really, what's a few more months?
 After all, you bought the property, not the town.
 I also understand that this project comes with some opposition, however, we need to understand that not everyone owns a trailer, and the actual amount of trailers used on a driveway would be very little.
 The more money people can save, the more money they'll have for themselves, or spend in our community, on our small businesses.
 I think we need to visit a pilot project to see the viability of something like this.

 Adopt-a-park, Adopt-a-road-, Adopt-a-path, are all something we do not have, but should have.
 When a program like this is in place, we can offset hiring new town employees to help care for our local areas with garbage cleanup. one initiative that I would like to see, is one that places the recognition back on you, the resident.
 I would like to see a sign bearing the name of the individual, family, or business at the entrance of the path, park, or road they take care of.
 This works well in other areas, and I'd like to bring that here.